 Mammography/3D Mammography (Tomosynthesis):

-How mammography works: The breast is briefly squeezed (compressed) in two different positions and x-rays of the breast are taken.
-The total examination takes about 10 minutes to complete.
+How mammography works: The breast is placed on the surface (detector) of the mammography system and briefly squeezed (compressed) while x-rays are taken.
+In a screening mammogram, x-rays of each breast are taken from two different positions to make sure the maximum amount of tissue is included.
 Sometimes additional images are needed to fully include all the breast tissue.
-The compression reduces the amount of radiation needed to penetrate the tissue and also spreads out the breast tissue to help produce excellent images.
-Compression also reduces motion which can blur the image and cause important findings to be missed.
+The total examination takes about 10 minutes to complete although the compression lasts only seconds.
+Compression reduces the amount of radiation needed to penetrate the tissue and also spreads out the breast tissue to help produce clearer images.
+Compression also reduces motion which can blur the image and cause abnormalities to be missed.

-Types of mammography are seen below (Figs. 1-3)
+Types of mammography are seen below (Figs. 1-2)

 Mammograms can be: